JackTheEngineer/Webradio/README.md

 # Webradio
 This is the software /
-setup package for the Raspberry Pi zero as a Webradio
+setup package for the Raspberry Pi zero as a Webradio.

 ## Webradio Setup